Classified Staff Payroll Distribution

 Earnings statements for employees are sent to the employee’s campus work address.

 Shift Differential Pay

 If you work between 6 p.m. and 6 a.m., you will be eligible to receive night differential compensation, in addition to your normal pay rate for those hours.
 Weekend differential compensation will be paid for all hours worked between 12:01 a.m.
 Saturday and 12:00 a.m.
 Sunday.
 Consult Human Resources for current rates.

 Although it is policy that overtime be kept to a minimum, certain emergency situations, rush seasons and peak workload periods may require such work in your department.
 All overtime work must be approved prior to the date it is worked.

 Under federal law, most classified employees must receive overtime compensation.
-These employees are called "non-exempt" for overtime pay purposes and are eligible for pay or compensatory time off at the rate of time-and-one-half for hours in pay status in excess of 40 hours per week.
+These employees are called "non-exempt" for overtime pay purposes and are eligible for pay or compensatory time off at the rate of time-and-one-half for hours worked in excess of 40 hours per week.